Going to Kansas City.

 The U.S. soccer team played Bermuda at Municipal Stadium on November 2, 1968, and won.
 The attendance was 2,265.
 That gives you an idea of how far U.S. soccer has come.

 The stadium was torn down in 1976, and a housing development named Monarch Manor going up on the site.
 2123 Brooklyn Avenue, near the 18th and Vine district that was the home of Kansas City jazz, making it a favorite of the Monarchs players.
-The legendary Arthur Bryant’s barbecue restaurant is 4 blocks away at 1727 Brooklyn Avenue.
+The original Arthur Bryant's barbecue restaurant, now a chain due to its legendary status, is 4 blocks away at 1727 Brooklyn Avenue.
 Number 123 bus.

 * Negro Leagues Baseball Museum and American Jazz Museum.
 Founded by Buck O'Neil and some friends, this museum "tells the other side of the story."
-As Buck himself said, the pre-1947 all-white major leagues called themselves "Organized Baseball," but, "We were organized."
+The pre-1947 all-white major leagues called themselves "Organized Baseball," but, as Buck himself said, "We were organized."
 The museum's lobby features statues of several Negro League legends, including Paige, Josh Gibson, Buck Leonard and Oscar Charleston – having played for the Monarchs was by no means a requirement for that.

 Buck and his statue at the museum